Do you ever feel like you are in a repetitive cycle with some people? Always trying to prove yourself but inevitably coming up short?

-- Just because someone holds up a hoop doesn’t mean we should jump through it.
+- Just because someone holds up a hoop doesn’t mean we need to jump through it.

 - Just because someone chooses to ignore reality doesn’t give them the power to negate it.

-Only God is allowed as our determining factor or whether we have proven ourselves.
-We don’t live up to the standard set by our fellow man but the God who Created us and the Savior who died for us.
+Only God is allowed as the determining factor on whether we have proven ourselves.
+We don’t live up to the standard set by our fellow man but the God who created us and the Savior who died for us.
 The Father sets the standard and Jesus met it on our behalf once and for all!